 • Improve cybersecurity measures.
 DORA requires financial services to implement practices such as encryption, multi-factor authentication and the sharing of threat intelligence within the community.

-Although DORA focuses on the financial service industry in the EU, it includes organizations that may have headquarters in other geographic regions, but EU customers or third-party service providers.
-For example, DORA is relevant to organizations dealing with cross-border transactions that process, store or transmit sensitive data of EU customers This is particularly relevant for cryptocurrency providers outside the EU and other organizations that rely on ICT providers for new technologies such as AI and cloud computing.
-In addition, non-EU based companies must work with EU-based organizations to meet deadlines regarding incident reporting and to quickly detect and mitigate cybersecurity incidents that impact EU organizations.
+Although DORA focuses on the financial service industry in the EU, it also affects organizations headquartered outside the region if they serve EU customers or support EU financial entities through third-party services.
+For example, DORA is relevant to organizations dealing with cross-border transactions that process, store or transmit sensitive data belonging to EU customers.
+This is particularly relevant for cryptocurrency providers outside the EU and other organizations that rely on ICT providers for new technologies such as AI and cloud computing.
+In addition, non-EU-based companies must work with EU-based organizations to meet deadlines regarding incident reporting and to quickly detect and mitigate cybersecurity incidents that impact EU organizations.

 Which Organizations Must Comply with the DORA Requirements?